 With the rise of green biotechnology, access to fast and reliable genomics services is more important than ever.
-Our genomics team offers support for all aspects of genomics research from the initial design stages through to analysis and interpretation.
+Eremid offers support for all aspects of genomics research from the initial design stages through to analysis and interpretation.
 Our rapid, cost-effective research services solution is tailored exactly to your needs.

 Discuss a project with us today and see how we can help you usher in the new age of green biotechnology.

 1. Nasser, H.A., Mahmoud, M., Tolba, M.M., Radwan, R.A., Gabr, N.M., et al., 2021.
 Pros and cons of using green biotechnology to solve food insecurity and achieve sustainable development goals.
 Euro-Mediterr J Environ Integr 6, 29. https://doi.org/10.1007/s41207-020-00240-5

 2. Lake, I.R., Hooper, L., Abdelhamid, A., Bentham, G., Boxall, A.B.A., et al., 2012.
 Climate change and food security: health impacts in developed countries.
 Environ Health Perspect 120, 1520–1526. https://doi.org/10.1289/ehp.1104424

 3. Waltz, E., 2016.
 Gene-edited CRISPR mushroom escapes US regulation.
 Nature 532, 293–293. https://doi.org/10.1038/nature.2016.19754